Fad Gadget: Early years

 Tovey began experimenting using an old Grundig tape recorder.
 He disconnected the erase head from the playback head and installed a simple switch between the two.
 This gave him control over what sounds could be erased or kept.
 He spent a lot of time building up sound collages using this method.
-After finishing full-time education Tovey began working at various jobs and around the mid seventies managed to set up his own home studio.
+After finishing full-time education Tovey began working at various jobs and around the mid 1970s managed to set up his own home studio.
 At the time he was living in London, in a small house.
 The only space where he could set up his studio was in a cupboard.
 The initial equipment he used consisted mainly of his Grundig tape recorder.
 At this time he was using no musical instrument at all.
 The first keyboard instrument he owned was a Crumar Compac electric piano.
 He also bought a Korg Minipops drum machine from a home organ shop.
 He eventually decided to purchase a Korg synthesiser.
 He thought that due to his lack of musical ability he would be able to create some impressive sounds.
 After the purchase of this equipment he began writing music seriously; it was at this time he sent a demo tape of "Back to Nature" to Daniel Miller, who had just released his first single as The Normal.